I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 MIND MAP: Drawing a mind map wasn't as simple as I thought because the different approaches are connected in my project but I had to separate them in different bubbles for the mind map.
 It is useful to keep it as a reference and be able to come back.

 Today we were ask to explore and apply a range of practical methods and skills when making textile swatches.
-I didn't bring any materials and I experimented with tape, thinking about the strings of the violin and I created something that resembles an abstract Sol Clef.
+I didn't bring any materials, I just had drawing media.
+How can I make textile swatches with drawing media?
+I experimented with tape and paper.
+I was thinking about the strings of the violin, and I created something that resembles an abstract Sol clef Clef with tape.
+With paper, I collaged a violin.

 Aimee, the new tutor, gave me the most amazing feedback as she told me that the symbiosis is the most important part of the project and from where I can take the deep part and she found 4 types of symbiosis: a) Javier and I, b) myself and my passions, c) Javier and his passions and d) My passions and Javier's passions (something visual with a sound).